 EDUCATION / TRAINING:

-Kat is able to offer education sessions / presentations and practical experience for owners and other animal professionals including veterinary nurses.
+Kat Clarke Physiotherapy are able to offer education sessions / presentations and practical experience for owners and other animal professionals including veterinary nurses.
 Kat is able to provide presentations on a wide range of topics and will design a bespoke session to meet your training needs and be appropriate for the target audience.
+During Coronavirus pandemic these education sessions can be transferred to online courses via Zoom rather than face to face contact.

 Please contact us with details of the training or education you require and the target audience for the training so we may further discuss costs.